laro/Cilia/README.md

 ## Function/Loop Parameter Passing
 - Function call arguments are **by default passed as `in`**.
     - Explicit override with keywords **`inout`**, **`out`**, **`copy`**, **`move`**, **`forward`**.
-    - Wording fits nicely for function arguments.
+    - Wording fits nicely for function arguments: How does the argument get into the function body (or out of it).
 - The loop variable of `for ... in` is **by default passed as `in`**.
     - Explicit override with keywords **`inout`**, **`copy`**, and **`move`**
       (**`out`** and **`forward`** are not applicable here).